How to Become a Sign Language Interpreter

 Fascination with sign language and/or the desire to "help" are admirable, but these alone are not qualifications for becoming an interpreter.
 Patience, persistence, professional training and exposure to deaf individuals are the keys to becoming a qualified interpreter.

-Before you begin, consider reading this book, “So You Want to Be an Interpreter: An Introduction to Sign Language Interpreting” by Janice H. Humphrey.
-You can check out this book from our library.
-Another option is to purchase the book offered by various vendors.
+Before you begin, consider reading this book, "So You Want to Be an Interpreter: An Introduction to Sign Language Interpreting" by Janice H. Humphrey.
+You can purchase this book offered by various vendors.

 The Registry of Interpreters (RID) is a national membership organization representing sign language interpreters.
 The RID website is www.rid.org.